 HOW TO CHOOSE A FLY ROD

-Selecting a fly rod can be an intimidating experience.
-There are seemingly endless options and mountains of information and opinions.
-Before jumping too far into the details about fly rods, let's talk about the function of a fly rod.
+Expert advice on how to choose a fly rod.
+Selecting the right fly rod can be an intimidating experience.
+There are seemingly endless options, mountains of information, and unlimited opinions by everyone and anyone.
+The more you read, the more confusing things can become, so before jumping too far into the details about fly rods, let's talk about the function of a fly rod.
 A fly rod, at the end of the day, has three purposes:

 - Casting - Like a spin rod, the fly rod allows for the fly line to be cast with power and accuracy.
 A good fly rod and line, in combination with good fly casting skills, also allows the fly and fly line to be presented accurately, without spooking the fish.

 - Line Control - Once the fly is floating on the water, the next function of a fly rod is to provide line control.
 A fly rod allows for control over the line that is out on the water - at least once the angler learns how to do it.

 - Striking and Landing Fish - The fly rod is used to both set the hook on a fish and to fight and land the fish.
 As such, the fly rod needs to be flexible and strong enough to bend, sometimes under great pressure, without breaking or snapping.